frankdean/trip-server-2/README.md

 mostly relating to upgrading dependencies, frequently due to security vulnerabilities in underlying components.
-Coupled with supply-chain attacks within the [npm](https://www.npmjs.com) eco-system, I'm of the view that the support impact of development in such an architecture is unacceptably high.
+Coupled with supply-chain attacks within the [npm](https://www.npmjs.com) eco-system, I'm of the view that the ongoing support impact of development in such an architecture is unacceptably high.

 As migrating to Angular 2+ is not trivial and with no reassurance that a similar upgrade will not be necessary in the future, I was extremely